 Step 1: Determine How Much Help You Want

-Or, you can learn this stuff on your own and Do-It-Yourself.
+The last option may take longer – but also produces the best results.
+You can learn this stuff on your own and Do-It-Yourself.
 This is the option I recommend.

 But I want to encourage you: you CAN absolutely learn to invest on your own.

-That’s why you’re here, right?
-As I mentioned above, I’ll prepare you in this post with a solid foundation to move forward and make smart investing decisions—without the help of a financial advisor, robo or not.
+I’ll prepare you in this post with a solid foundation to move forward and make smart investing decisions—without the help of a financial advisor, robo or not.